harleydutton/Tabula-Rasa/README.md

 ## To-Do
 - merge the stealth and lying sections. should become "deception and perception"
-- combat: which actions are free? those that are trivial OOC (talking, inventory management, trivial perception checks, etc.)
-- I would at some point like to make it clear that CP can be converted to minor purchases and boons to major purchases
 - setting
-  - settings should have deals on them (possibly in a secret section)
-  - settings should have a list of player made skills on them
-  - make sure settings outline the theme characters should try and stick to.
   - add an example image/table for the store
   - add an example image for a whole setting doc
 - CC
-  - reduce the "character creation" section and add sections to "character" (really just move them and refine both)
+  - reduce the "character creation" section and add sections to "character" (really just move them and refine both) (at this point just double check that character has definitions for everything it needs to have defs for.)
 - feedback
   - which terms need to go in the glossary. does the glossary need to exist?
   - does the attacking section need subsections?